Last Man Standing: episode guide

 Bruno refuses to play Cameron’s pick-up wingman any longer.
 He’s doing all the hard work and getting no results.
 And so Cameron is flying solo when he meets Janessa, a Latino hottie who plays the pick-up game as well as he does.
 After a one-night stand at her place, Cameron is pleased to awake and find a non-committal ’thank you’ note and an empty apartment.
 He’s not so pleased however, when he finds himself deadlocked in Janessa’s apartment.

-Bruno reluctantly agrees to speak at Mark’s Men’s Group and ends up having a surprisingly good time.
-He makes a new friend, Jim ,and they plan to go to a book-signing together.
-Bruno later learns Jim is gay and wonders if he’s actually been asked out on a date.
+Bruno reluctantly agrees to speak at Mark's Men's Group and ends up having a surprisingly good time.
+He makes a new friend, Jim, and they plan to go to a book-signing together.
+Bruno later learns Jim is gay and wonders if he's actually been asked out on a date.

 Episode 11

-New Zealand: Friday, June 10, 2005
+NZ: Friday, June 10, 2005

-Australia: August 09, 2005 ?
+Aus: August 09, 2005

 Written by Marieke Hardy

 In escape mode, Adam joins Boxy on a night out that ends up at a brothel.
 Adam opts to play pool while Boxy goes off with his regular girl.
-When all the other prostitutes get clients, Adam feels sorry for the girl left behind and ends up agreeing to ’go with’ her.
-Adams awkward encounter is interrupted by a police raid and Boxy and Adam soon find themselves in the back of a divvy van.
+When all the other prostitutes get clients, Adam feels sorry for the girl left behind and ends up agreeing to 'go with' her.

 Meanwhile, Zoe is feeling completely threatened by Janessa as she realises Janessa is much more than a passing fancy.
 Ollie gets jealous of the attention Zoe is paying Cameron.
 They fight and Zoe leaves the party.